-If you recently arrived to the United States from another country and a here on a visa then you should always keep in mind your status if you are being charged with a crime.
-It’s often difficult for someone in the country on a student or employee visa to build a life in America.
+Immigrants who recently arrived to the United States from another country and here on a visa should always keep in mind the impact on their status when being charged with a crime.
+It’s often difficult for someone in the country on a student or work visa to build a life in America.
 Things can become more difficult when charged with a crime of moral turpitude or CMT.

-It might not seem like a big deal to shoplift or steal a little bit, but shoplifting can be a serious offense with profound consequences, including deportation and removal.
-The temptation is real and many immigrants and citizens alike have been charged with shoplifting.
+It might not seem like a big deal to shoplift or steal, especially small or inexpensive items, but shoplifting can be a serious offense with profound consequences, including deportation and removal.
+The temptation is real and both citizens and immigrants alike have been charged with shoplifting.

-Shoplifting is not only taking something from a store without paying for it.
-It involves actions that allow for others to shoplift, like acting as a lookout, as well as other similar frauds, like changing or manipulating price tags or pretending to return an item you never originally bought.
-The consequences can be steep, and often including jail time or fines.
+Shoplifting in New Jersey covers more than just taking something from a store without paying for it.
+It involves actions that allow for others to shoplift, like acting as a lookout, as well as other similar frauds, like changing or manipulating price tags or pretending to return an item that was never originally bought.
+The consequences can be steep, and often include jail time and/or fines.

 As security technology improves, more and more shoplifters are being caught and charged.
-Even if you make it out of the store with merchandise, a camera in the parking lot might catch your license plate and lead to your arrest days later.
+Even if those who make it out of the store with merchandise can be caught on a camera in the parking lot and arrested days later.

 Depending on the circumstances, yes!
 There are many factors that can influence this, which means immigrants charged with shoplifting in New Jersey should consult a lawyer familiar with criminal and immigration law.
-Some of those factors including whether or not you committed the crime five years after your admission to the United States.
-Because of all the variables involved it is important to contact someone familiar with the legal system and capable of arguing on your behalf.
-A good lawyer may be able to help you avoid the worst outcomes.
+Some of those factors include whether or not the crime was committed five years after admission to the U.S. Because of all the variables involved it is important to contact someone familiar with the legal system and who knows the best strategies to avoid the worst outcomes.

-As mentioned earlier, a crime of moral turpitude can also make you ineligible to be admitted into the United States, whether applying for a Visa or seeking a change of status to Permanent resident.
+In addition, a crime of moral turpitude can also make one ineligible to be admitted into the United States later on, whether applying for a visa or seeking a change of status to a permanent resident.

 If you have been charged with shoplifting and are an immigrant, it is vital that you get in contact with a qualified legal professional today.
-The attorneys at the Rosenblum Law Firm have experience with criminal law and its implications with your immigration status.
+The attorneys at the Rosenblum Law Firm have experience with criminal law and its implications for immigration status.
 The Rosenblum Law Firm can help you navigate the confusing legal process and provide you with assistance.
 Email the Rosenblum Law Firm or call 888-815-3649 today for a free consultation about your case.